jeffhowarth/eeprimer/lessons/sentinel.md

 1. Change the date filter so that you can quickly filter the collection by month and/or year (without defining a 'yyyy-mm-dd' start and end range).

-2. Add a spatial filter so that you can quickly filter the location with a geometry point.
+2. Add a spatial filter so that you can quickly filter the location with a poi (using Geometry tool).

+3. Center the map on the poi at zoom level 8.

-3. Add a line of code that prints the number of images in the collection returned from a query, along with a label and a list of images.
+4. Add a line of code that prints the number of images in the collection returned from a query, along with a label and a list of images.

+Please save your script as 'sentinel2_starter.js', or something equivalent.

 ### Practice problem

-Please open the script we wrote on Monday that used MODIS to make a map of fire scars in California in summer 2020.
-Please make a copy of the script and save as 'Sentinel_MODIS_Fire_viewer.js' in the lessons folder.
+Please find the script that we wrote on Monday that used MODIS to make a map of fire scars in California in summer 2020.
+Copy this script, paste it into the sentinel2_starter script, and then save as 'Sentinel_MODIS_Fire_viewer.js' in the lessons folder.

 Please alter the script as follows: